K-Scorpio/scorpiosec/content/en/posts/HTB-Crafty.md

 mv jdk1.8.0_181 jdk1.8.0_20
 ```

+## Initial Foothold

-Now here are all our files.
+Here are all our files.

 ![Log4j PoC files](/images/HTB-Crafty/log4j-poc-files.png)

-We need a way to communicate with the Minecraft server.
-I found this tool named [pyCraft](https://github.com/ammaraskar/pyCraft).

-We need to setup a virtual environment for pyCraft.
+We need a way to communicate with the Minecraft server, we will use [pyCraft](https://github.com/ammaraskar/pyCraft) for that.
+Let's setup a virtual environment for pyCraft.

 ```
 virtualenv ENV